What is Computer Science?

 Graduate skills and career opportunities

 Graduates from computer science are highly sought after and can expect to find employment anywhere in the world.
 Each year leading employers in the sector attend a special recruitment fair held at the School of Computer Science and Statistics which affords students an opportunity to chat informally regarding their career opportunities.
 Graduates find employment in almost every sector from communications and entertainment to manufacturing and transportation, government, healthcare, education and many more.
 Positions can be found within: design, testing, manufacturing, support and implementation, information systems, research and development, operations and management.
 Many graduates hold senior positions such as CTO and CIO.
-Others pursue careers in research to PhD and beyond.
-The School is proud of the entrepreneurial and academic success of its graduates.
+Others pursue careers in research to Ph.D. and beyond.

 Each of the Computer Science Joint Honours combinations offers unique opportunities where the subjects intersect.
-Students studying Computer Science and Geography may have a particular interest in geographic information systems, spatial data or “smart cities”.
+Students studying Computer Science and Geography may have a particular interest in geographic information systems, spatial data or 'smart cities'.
 The combined study of Computer Science and Linguistics yields opportunities for graduates to specialise in computational speech and language processing or text analysis.
+Combining Computer Science with Economics will allow graduates to use computing tools to study economics and to apply economic theories to computational settings, such as to build virtual marketplaces.
 Our long-running Computer Science and Business joint programme provides graduates with the knowledge and expertise needed to work in the technical field of Computer Science along with the business management skills required to understand the fundamentals of markets, organisations and business management.

-The pathways available are Major with Minor and Joint Honours.
+The pathways available are Major with Minor, Joint Honours, and Single Honours Economics or Geography.

 Your degree and what you’ll study